Here’s my guide to visiting Hohenschwangau Castle in Bavaria Germany.

 The “Berchta-room” was the writing room of Queen Mary.
 Surrounded by beautiful painted ornaments, the murals tell the Bavarian version of the story of Charlemagne’s birth.
 In kingly fashion, the Wittlesbachs considered themselves descendants of Charlemagne.

 I hope you’ve enjoyed your tour of Hohenschwangau Castle.
 Remember, don’t forget to buy that combo ticket with Neuschwanstein Castle.
 Then, you too can determine which tour is really the best.

 Address: Schwangau-Ortsteil Hohenschwangau, 87645 Hohenschwangau, Bavaria, Germany

 Entry: 13 euros, under 18 free, audio guide included, combo ticket with Neuschwanstein 25 euros for same day visits

 Pro Tip: Reserve tickets online in advance.
 You can reserve a combination ticket with Neuschwanstein Castle.
 You can only pick up your tickets at the Ticket Center in Schwangau.
 There are four paid parking lots in Schwangau, open from 8:00 am to 8:00 pm.

 Getting there: If you’re driving put the address for the ticket center in your GPS.
 If you’re coming by train from Munich, you’ll arrive in Fussen.
 Every hours, there are many buses that run from Fussen and deposit you in Schwangau after 10 minutes.

-If you'd liked to visit Hohenschwangau Castle, pin it for later.
+If you’d liked to visit Hohenschwangau Castle in Bavaria, pin it for later.